A young man sitting at a computer while a young woman stands over him and points to the screen

 Prior Coursework

-With program approval, students are allowed to count no more than 9 credits of coursework numbered 700 or above taken as a UW–Madison University Special student.
-Coursework earned five or more years prior to the master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 9 credits of coursework numbered 700 or above taken as a UW–Madison University Special student.
+Coursework earned seven or more years prior to the master’s degree is not allowed to satisfy requirements.

 Probation